boladjivinny/boladjivinny.github.io/index.md

 ## About Me

-I am a second-year Ph.D. student in the [COEUS lab](https://astrolavos.gatech.edu/) at the [Georgia Institute of Technology](https://https://ece.gatech.edu/), where I am fortunate enough to be advised by [Fabian Monrose](https://fabianmonrose.github.io/) and [Manos Antonakakis](https://ece.gatech.edu/directory/manos-antonakakis).
+I am a third-year Ph.D. student in the [COEUS lab](https://astrolavos.gatech.edu/) at the [Georgia Institute of Technology](https://https://ece.gatech.edu/), where I am fortunate enough to be advised by [Fabian Monrose](https://fabianmonrose.github.io/) and [Manos Antonakakis](https://ece.gatech.edu/directory/manos-antonakakis).
 My research aims to help organizations with limited cyber-security resources better protect their